Aleph-Alpha/pharia-engine/README.md

 ## Contributing

-In this repository we stick to Conventional commits.
+In this repository we stick to Conventional Commits.
 See: <https://www.conventionalcommits.org/en/v1.0.0/>.

 ### Release